Introduction and Preface

 In times past the Philosophers spoke after diverse and sundry manners throughout their writings, such that as it were in a riddle or a cloudy voice, they have left to us the ascertainment of their most excellent and noble science, but altogether obscure, and without all hope utterly denied, and that not without good cause.
 Wherefore I would advise you, that above all other books, you should firmly fix your mind upon the SEVEN CHAPTERS, containing in them the transmutation of metals, and often call to your mind the beginning, middle, and the end of same, wherein you shall find such subtlety, that your mind shall be fully contented with it.

-This preface sets the tone for most alchemical writings.
-It states that masters freely give the message but that the hints are deliberately enigmatic and cryptic.
+Bacon's preface sets the tone for most alchemical writings.
+As pointed out in the Introduction, masters freely give out the message, but that the hints are deliberately enigmatic and cryptic.
 Discernment is up to the reader.
-They point to signposts upon which to meditate, for two basic reasons, it is surmised.
+We have to do the work by studying Qabalah and Astrology as Paracelsus had admonished.
+They point to signposts upon which to meditate, for two basic reasons.
 First, alchemy leads toward fourth dimensional awareness.
 No direct language can adequately explain fourth dimensional experience and awareness.
 Readers are encouraged to wrestle with imagery that may lead to apprehension, if not comprehension, of that awareness.
-Second, by submitting their knowledge in the form of chemical recipes, genuine alchemists purposely move the ardent students out of the rational mind, that is, out of the ordinary way the rational mind works.
-They bid aspirants to look into a thing in an extraordinary way, principally metaphorically, leading away from the linear perception that crystallizes ignorant misconceptions of this world.
-It also opens the sub-conscious abstract mind which is able to deduce hidden relationships clearly if one can quiet the self-conscious interference.
-Bacon wrote this little treatise in seven chapters and it actually does contain explanations for “the transmutation of metals,” but these may not necessarily be the chapters upon which he asks readers to fix their minds.
-He may be referring to the title of Hermes Trismegistus’ Seven Golden Chapters, which preceded Roger Bacon by centuries, even milleniums, and of which he was most familiar, as were true alchemists of Bacon’s period.
-The Seven Golden Chapters of Hermes also explains the beginning, middle, and end of the transmutation of metals, albeit even more enigmatically than Bacon's offering.
+Second, by submitting their knowledge in the form of chemical recipes, genuine alchemists purposely move the ardent students out of the rational mind, that is, out of the ordinary way the lower intellect works.
+There exists a ‘higher intellect’ within human consciousness.
+The genuine alchemical authors bid aspirants to look into a thing in an extraordinary way, principally metaphorically, leading away from the linear perception that crystallizes ignorant misconceptions of this world.
+It also opens the subconscious abstract mind which is able to deduce hidden relationships clearly if one can quiet the self-conscious.
+Intense intellectual activity is often an interference.
+Bacon wrote this little treatise in seven chapters and it actually does contain explanations for “the transmutation of metals,” but these are not the chapters upon which he asks readers to fix their minds.
+He is referring to the title of Hermes Trismegistus’ Seven Golden Chapters, which preceded Roger Bacon by centuries, even millennia, and of which he was most familiar, as were true alchemists of Bacon’s period.
+The Seven Golden Chapters also explains the beginning, middle, and end of the transmutation of metals, albeit even more enigmatically than Bacon's offering.
+Just a warning, if you are so inclined toward reading that opus.